isak1080/worktest-fullstack/README.md

 ## Task Overview

 Below is a list of tasks to implement.
-Focus on completing as much as possible within the time limit.
-If you skip any part, be ready to discuss your approach during the interview.
+Focus on completing as much as possible within the time limit, but if you get stuck on something just move on to the next requirement instead.

+If you skip something, be prepared to discuss during the interview how it could have been solved

 ### Time Limit

-Estimated time: **4-5 hours**.
-You may spend more or less time as needed.
+Estimated time: **4-5 hours**, but you may spend as much or as little time as you see fit.

 ### Backend Requirements (ASP.NET Core)